tendermint/tendermint/README.md

 GRPC is an rpc framework native to Protocol Buffers with support in many languages.
 Implementing the ABCI using GRPC can allow for faster prototyping, but is expected to be much slower than the ordered, asynchronous socket protocol.
+The implementation has also not received as much testing or review.

 Note the length-prefixing used in the socket implementation does not apply for GRPC.

-### In Process

-The simplest implementation just uses function calls within Go.
-This means ABCI applications written in Golang can be compiled with TendermintCore and run as a single binary.

 ## Example Apps